The Irony of Apoliticism in the Theosophical Movement

 Then explain, why theosophists avoid political dialogue, then hide under apoliticism, or pretend to be above bias — an impossibility.
 Does not Wisdom apply to all these aspects?
 Was not Athena (Greek Sophia) Goddess of Wisdom, also the Goddess of War?
 Are not the Adepts patriots of their respective countries?
 Were not the early Buddhists very missionary in effort, even influencing rulers?
 Have we ever heard of Kong Fuzi, who applied his sagely wisdom to governing?
 Why not just be honest?
 Unlike the Marxists and Catholic Party of the Netherlands, or any other political and religious organization of that day, theosophists claimed both religious and scientific truth.

 Where then are the great scientific discoveries?
-You see the weakness of uber-romantic enthusiasm, and ignorantly portraying modern Theosophy as this COMPLETE TRUTH.
-The Theosophical Masters never said, that what was being presented as “Theosophy” was the COMPLETE TRUTH, the full system as embodied in their “Catechism.”
-One could not hardly have a Catechism, if Theosophy was not a system.
-Yet, some contemporaries say Theosophy is not a system, but is a vague universal thing that can be re-appropriated by anyone.
+You see the flaw in uber-romantic enthusiasm and portraying modern Theosophy as this COMPLETE OR DOMINANT TRUTH.
+The Theosophical masters never said that what was being presented as “Theosophy” was the full system as embodied in their “Catechism.”
+One could not hardly have a Catechism, if their philosophy was not a system.
+Yet, some contemporaries say Theosophy is not a system but is a vague universal thing that can be re-appropriated by anyone.

-How is this so, when the originators of the Movement have such bold opinions about what is and what is not Theosophy, or ethically ‘Theosophical?’
-The system of their school, they explain comes from a lost tradition, that was once in a sense, universal, with its roots in Central Asia and before the Indo-Aryan split from the Iranians, among Shakyamuni’s disciples, and in the mysteries of the ancient Egyptians and Chaldeans.
-They repeatedly make clear, they are protecting it, but that the Theosophy they are explaining to us, is only a small but fundamental fraction of what this knowledge is.
+The chiefs behind the Theosophical Movement hold very bold opinions about what is and what is not Theosophy, or what is not ethically ‘Theosophical?’
+They explain that the system of their school comes from a lost tradition, that was once in a sense, universal, with its roots in Central Asia and before the Indo-Aryan split from the Iranians, preserved among Shakyamuni’s disciples, and embodied in the mysteries of the ancient Egyptians and Chaldeans.
+They repeatedly make clear, they are its custodians protecting it, but that the Theosophy they are explaining to us is only a small but fundamental fraction of what this knowledge is.
+Modern Theosophy therefore lays out the fundamental principles, symbolism and positions of this WISDOM-TRADITION.

 By the 1890’s, the tendency of theosophical writers is in speaking of world organizations, in which all nationalities, and all forms of governance or political persuasion can participate.
-Yes, quite Mazzinian in direction.
-These were ideas growing then, and following, succeeding Post-War — attitudes being driven by post-war geopolitical and metapolitical machinations.
+These were ideas growing then and succeeding Post-War — attitudes being driven by post-war geopolitical and metapolitical machinations.

 The Indian Theosophists thought within the context of nation-states, but their mission involved the globalization of the idea.
 Although, the Indian nationalists were fighting to liberate their countries from imperialistic forces, and therefore, choosing to take over their own destinies, they spoke of the bonds of humanity stretching beyond nation.
-The republican nationalists of the Mazzinian type were yet democratic and cosmopolitan, but not anti-sovereignty.
-This was how the theosophists thought, as they were able to gather and inspire natives and representatives of nearly all nations and countries, village, religions and creed.
+The Mazzinians were yet democratic and cosmopolitan, but not anti-sovereignty.
+This was how many of the early theosophists thought, as they were able to gather and inspire natives and representatives of nearly all nations and countries, village, religions and creed.

 “Unconcerned about politics; hostile to the insane dreams of Socialism and of Communism, which it abhors—as both are but disguised conspiracies of brutal force and sluggishness against honest labour; the Society cares but little about the outward human management of the material world.
 The whole of its aspirations are directed towards the occult truths of the visible and invisible worlds.
 Whether the physical man be under the rule of an empire or a republic, concerns only the man of matter.
 His body may be enslaved; as to his Soul, he has the right to give to his rulers the proud answer of Socrates to his Judges.
 They have no sway over the inner man.”